DIAGNijmegen/unicorn_eval/tests/README.md

     - GROUND_TRUTH_FOLDER: Folder containing mapping.csv and ground truth JSON files (should follow structure above).
     - OUTPUT_FOLDER: Where evaluation results are saved.
     - DOCKER_IMAGE_TAG: (optional) Defaults to unicorn_eval.

-## Example Data and Tips
-- If you're using your own algorithm or working on a task other than Task 1, the [public few-shot example data on Zenodo](https://doi.org/10.5281/zenodo.14832502) is a great starting point.
-These datasets provide sample inputs and labels for multiple tasks, allowing you to set up and test your local environment effectively.
-- We recommend creating a custom `mapping.csv` using the provided template, and defining your own data split.
-For instance, you might allocate 30% of the few-shot examples as "shot" and the remaining 70% as "case" to simulate different experimental conditions.